abdullah2021skipq/ProximaCentauri/Adeel/Sprint4/readMe.md

 **Bootstrap the code using that command**

-> cdk bootstrap aws://315997497220/us-east-2 --qualifier adeel123 --toolkit-stack-name adtoolkit
+> cdk bootstrap aws://3159974972.20/us-east-2 --qualifier adeel123 --toolkit-stack-name adtoolkit

 ## Deploy

 > cdk deploy AdeelPipelineStack3

 # App
-**After deloyment is coplete go to AWS apmlify and onpen the URL assigned to the app.
-Open the URL signUp using email and enjoy**
+**After deloyment is complete go to AWS apmlify and open the URL assigned to the app.
+SignUp using email and enjoy.**